QiTech-Industries/Winder/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

+**Actual behavior**
+A clear and concise description of what actually happened.

 **Screenshots / Logs**
-If applicable, add ressources to help explain your problem.
+If applicable, add resources to help explain your problem.